EDDISODE/EDDISODE/README.md

   　　　　　　　　  　　　　　　　　  　　　　*current fixations are over eddsworld and fnaf.*

- 　　　　　　　　  　　　　　　　　 　 *this changes constantly, my interests aren't always consistent*...
+ 　　　　　　　　  　　　　　　　　 　 *this changes constantly, my interests aren't always consistent*